How to get better at running

 Always warm-up and cool down

 This doesn't necessarily mean stretching.
 In fact, stretching before a run isn't a great idea as you may end up tearing a cold muscle.
 Simply start your run with a brisk 5-minute walk to get your heart rate up.
-You can cool down in the same way, or use one of the cool down routines in our free Places Locker App.
+You can cool down in the same way, or use one of the cool down routines in our free Places Tracker App.

 Mix running and walking